RobertAlbus/robertalbus-content/projects/poker-hand-comparator.md

 true
 @@@

-The main objective of this project is to evaluate hands of cards from a modified suitless deck.
-Some of the original requirements did not match with typical real life needs of a game of poker.
-For example, a requirement was to compare the hands of only two players.
-I chose to implement a more robust and realistic solution in situations like this.
+This was a coding challenge for a job interview.
+It evaluates hands of cards from a modified suitless deck.
+The original requirements included comparing the hands of only two players.
+That's not how poker works, so I made it compare an arbitrary amount of player hands.

-The first step in the comparison algorithm is to determine the hand rank for each player.
-The frequency distribution of cards in a given hand is used to determine the type of hand (pair, straight, etc).
-This is often sufficient for evaluating a winner.
-If this is not the case and two hands have an identical signature then card values are evaluated to determine a winner.
+This algorithm converts each players hand to a frequency distribution to evaluate hand ranks.
+In the event that there is an obvious winner then

 Notable features:
 * 95% test-coverage
-* Compares poker hands for N players
-* State is tracked in a central state machine
+* State is tracked in a central location
-* All other operations are performed with pure functions
+* Makes strong use of pure functions
-* Utilizes Dependency Injection for sharing the State Machine
+* Shares modules with Dependency Injection
-* Clear module boundaries between each step (input => preprocess => evaluate => output)
+* Clean code and clear module boundaries between each step (input => preprocess => evaluate => output)

 Opportunities for improvement:
 * Add support for card suits
 * I reduced encapsulation for the sake of unit testing at the behest of the interviewer.
-I would choose to maintain encapsulation for classes.
+I would choose to maintain encapsulation for implementation otherwise.

 @@@ REPO
 https://github.com/RobertAlbus/fishtank-poker